ev3dev/brickstrap/README.md

 ### The `debconfseed.txt` file

-This file contains a list of package options to set for pacakges.
+This file contains a list of package options to set for packages.
 Lines look like this:

     <package> <package>/<option> select <value>